AlexandreLin888/Isep_cruise_control/README.md

 ===================================
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-This is a LEGO ev3 student project, our goal is to create a robot to follow a line and change it's behaviour depending on the distance of any vehicle in front of it and on panel it will pas by.
+This is a LEGO ev3 student project, our goal is to create a robot to follow a line and change it's behaviour depending on the distance of any vehicle in front of it.
+The robot should also be able to detect panel and react depending on the panel seen

 Requirement
 ---------------